OUTDOOR CLASSROOM

 Children use real objects to translate abstract ideas into concrete form.
 The example above, the binomial cube, physically represents a mathematical equation, which is (a + b)³ = (a + b) (a + b) (a + b) = a³ + 3a²b + 3ab² + b³.

-Safety is our highest priority and we are lucky to have a 13-acre campus which provides students with many opportunities to work outside.
-Each classroom also has an exterior door, so when it’s too hot or cold outside, students can move into a well-ventilated indoor space.
+We are lucky to have a safe and secure 13-acre campus which provides students with many opportunities to work and play outside.
+Each classroom also has an exterior door, so students have access to the prepared outdoor learning environment daily.

 Committed professionals